exercism/v3/languages/elixir/exercises/concept/conditionals/.docs/introduction.md

 end
 ```

-If no path evaluates to _true_, an error is thrown by the runtime.
+If no path evaluates to _true_, an error is raised by the runtime.